fkerimov/Pewlett-Hackard-Analysis/README.md

 ```

-5. The following query provides the count of eligible mentors per department
+5. Also for possible future use, the following query provides the count of eligible mentors per department
     - NOTE: mentorcount_by_department table was added to the Data/ folder.
 Figure 4 demonstrates the results of the query.

 ```